raito-io/cli-plugin-azure-ad/README.md

 # Raito CLI Plugin - Azure Active Directory

-This Raito CLI plugin implements the integration with Azure Active Directory.
-It can TODO
+This Raito CLI plugin will synchronize the users and groups from an Azure Active Directory account to a specified Raito Identity Store.

 ## Prerequisites